-10.3.
-Within 90 days or more before Arrival Date.
-100% refund of Program Fee minus reservation deposit
+10.1.
+60 days or more before Arrival Date.
+A refund of 100% Program Fee minus reservation deposit will be given.

-10.4.
-Between 60 days to 90 days before Program Arrival Date.
-75% refund of Program Fee minus reservation deposit
+10.2.
+Between 59 days to 31 days before Arrival Date.
+A refund of 75% Program Fee minus reservation deposit will be given.

 11. HOLIDAYS AND DAYS OFF WORK